 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.

 NOTE: Itineraries and Holiday Information Sheets can vary by a specific date chosen

 Whilst every effort will be made to adhere to the outlined itinerary and advertised programme, local conditions can change due to weather or other unforeseen circumstances.
 This may mean that routes and timings need to be amended or the order of days may change, sometimes at short notice.

 You depart the UK on your overnight flight to Kathmandu.

-On arrival in Kathmandu, transfer to your centrally located hotel.
+On arrival in Kathmandu airport we transfer to our centrally located hotel.
 There may be time for a stroll around for those with the energy after the flight.
 It is recommended that you take things easy today to help with acclimatisation.
 In the evening we will have a welcome dinner in a local restaurant.